tankmek/threatfeed/README.md

 # threatfeed
-A rudimentary IP threat feed sourced from my honeypots and research
+A rudimentary IP threat feed sourced from my honeypots and research.